HazardDede/pnp/README.md

 ### 4.1\.
 Pull

 As stated before pulls fetch data from various source systems and/or apis.
-Please see the section plugins for already implemented pulls.
+Please see the section plugins for shipped implemented pulls.
 To instantiate a pull by configuration file you only have to provide it's fully qualified name and the argument that should be passed.